 We covered a lot, and while we hope it was clear, comprehensive and helpful, we fully understand that choosing the right sleeping bag is quite literally a decision you will have to lie in.
 If you have questions, our knowledgeable customer service staff is happy to answer any questions that will allow you to make a confident decision.

 Even confident decisions sour from time to time, we get it.
 Sleep is the essential foundation of each day outside, and you having the best sleep possible is your goal and ours.
 Which is why we offer the Better Sleep Guarantee.
-If you are not satisfied with your sleeping bag or quilt, return it within three months with proof of purchase and we will refund you, no questions asked.
+If you are not satisfied with your sleeping bag or quilt, return it within three months with proof of purchase and we will refund you, no questions asked (Available in US and Canada Only).

 sleeping with a camping quilt and camping pillows on sleeping pads